anarchoarachnid/prefiguration-doc/PREFIGURATION PLANS/Area, Libraries/Library of  Gardening.md

-This library is specifically for the organization and collection of gardening tools, food, and information on gardens in the area.
+This library is specifically for the spaces for hosting gardens and for the collection of crops and plants in general.

-Tools:
-Food:
-Information: